 Historical rates and gold-based prices can both go up or down.
 When the interest rate goes up, the price of gold will also go down.
-More people want to buy gold to save their money when the interest rates are higher.
+More people want to buy gold to save their money when the interest rates are higher, just like when having a savings account.
 And when the interest rates go low, we might see more people buying silver instead of gold because it is cheaper.
 However, these adjustments do not occur regularly; thus, they cannot be assured for an extended period.

 Is Gold Still a Hedge Against Inflation?

 Gold is not directly correlated with interest rates.
-Gold is a type of metal.
-It is safe and can make you more money when the market goes down.
+Gold is a type of precious metals.
+It is safe and can make you more money when nearly every major market goes down.
 And, gold never loses its value as it comes out of bad markets like this one.
 Investing in gold IRAs and other items can help you make money.
 Gold is a commodity that has been used in jewelry for a long time.
 It is also used in other expensive products.
 Gold can be used in industrial applications to make things.

 Gold and Real Interest Rates

-FRED and LMBA nominal lending rates correspond to typical interest rates held by government bonds.
+FRED and LMBA nominal lending excess cash that has rates that correspond to typical interest rates held by government bonds.
 Actual interest charges are the equivalent of nominal interest rates, less rate inflation.
+There is also a projected overnight lending rate that you should always check to monitor the prices better.
 How often can I get enough money on my own and keep my money at a stable rate?
 The chart measures the interest rate on 10-year US Government Treasury securities indexed under inflation, as measured.

 Frequently Asked Questions about Gold and Interest Rates